- Date : 18/05/2018

 ULIP vs. mutual fund: The differences

-The biggest difference lies in the fact that mutual funds do not offer a life cover; only ULIPs do.
+The biggest difference between ULIP and mutual fund lies in the fact that mutual funds do not offer a life cover; only ULIPs do.
 This is the money the insurance company promises your family in case of an untimely death.

 Mr A invests 50,000 in a ULIP investment, while Mr B buys mutual fund units with the same amount.
 All of this money is invested for both Mr A and Mr B. However, every month, a part of Mr A’s investment is taken as insurance cover, which acts as the ‘protection element’ or ‘insurance premium’.
 This buys him an insurance cover of 5 lacs.
 In Mr B’s case, he would need to buy an insurance policy separately to get a life cover.
 In case Mr A meets with an accident and passes away, the insurance company would compensate his family with 5 lacs or the fund value, whichever is higher.
 This is not so for Mr B.